jadounrahul/kartsnms/doc/General/Acknowledgement.md

 # Acknowledgements

-LibreNMS wouldn't be what it is today without the use of some other amazing projects.
+KartsNMS wouldn't be what it is today without the use of some other amazing projects.
 We list below what we make use of including the license compliance.

 ## 3rd Party GPLv3 Compliant